-Central College, a liberal arts college in the Christian tradition, is dedicated to helping students discover and reach their highest potential.
-We strive to engage each other in vigorous, free, open inquiry within the context of a caring community committed to the pursuit of academic excellence.
-To this end, the college offers a balanced emphasis on the development of mind, body and spirit.
+Central College is a residential liberal arts college dedicated to helping students discover and develop their greatest potential.
+Guided by its ecumenical Christian traditions, the College community engages in vigorous, free, open inquiry in pursuit of academic excellence.

-Central combines career preparation with programs to promote values essential to becoming responsible citizens in local, national and international communities.
-Above all, Central seeks to cultivate the life of the mind, nurture depth of character, and foster habits of the heart that prepare students for a lifelong adventure in learning, growth and service.

-Goals of Central College
+The College nurtures the development of the mind, while fostering spiritual and emotional maturity and physical well-being.
+Central integrates career preparation with the development of values essential to responsible citizenship, empowering graduates for effective service in local, national and international communities.

-For students
+Goals for students

-1. To develop integrated knowledge of the content, organization, assumptions, and values of a variety of academic areas, along with in-depth knowledge.

-2. To acquire skills and habits of mind appropriate to liberally educated persons, such as effective communication, foreign languages, computation, analytical and critical thinking, creativity and aesthetic awareness.

-3. To become actively engaged with inquiry, to develop a sense of responsibility for learning, and to cultivate the intellectual habits and skills needed for life-long learning.

-4. To prepare for all aspects of life beyond college, including work, service, and leadership within local, national and international communities.

-5. To develop personally, spiritually, culturally, socially and physically through participation in the academic program and through programs of residential life, campus ministry, social action, and co-curricular activities.

-6. To participate in governing the college, to provide input to the faculty for developing academic programs, and to enrich its cultural environment.
+- 1. Acquire integrated knowledge from a variety of academic, philosophical and cultural perspectives as well as the in-depth knowledge of a chosen major. - 2.
+Develop skills and habits of mind that lead to life-long learning: effective communication, open inquiry, critical reasoning, creativity and the ability to solve problems. - 3.
+Develop moral character that is evident in ethical behavior, intercultural effectiveness, environmental stewardship and service to humanity. - 4.
+Develop increasing maturity that is reflected in intellectual, spiritual, social and physical well-being.

-For faculty
+Goals for faculty

-1. To develop a community of scholars in which teaching and learning are the activities with the highest priority.

-2. To be models and mentors who support the development of students as independent learners, responsible citizens, and morally responsive persons.

-3. To participate in governing the college, developing its academic programs and enriching its cultural environment.

-4. To grow professionally, spiritually, and personally while contributing to the college and the larger academic community through research, creative expression, innovative teaching, and interdisciplinary dialogue.
+- 1. To develop a community of scholars in which teaching and learning are the activities with the highest priority. - 2.
+To be models and mentors who support the development of students as independent learners, responsible citizens and morally responsive persons. - 3.
+To participate in governing the college, developing its academic programs and enriching its cultural environment. - 4.
+To grow professionally, spiritually and personally while contributing to the college and the larger academic community through research, creative expression, innovative teaching and interdisciplinary dialogue.

-For the Central College community
+Goals for the Central College community

-1. To promote attitudes and values reflective of the Christian tradition: acceptance, mutual respect, justice, compassion, and service to others.

-2. To promote and model appreciation of our natural environment and stewardship of its limited resources.

-3. To foster examination and understanding of the Christian heritage and its implications for faith and learning.

-4. To provide leadership and support for reform through dialogue with the broader communities of society, sustaining values while encouraging critical analysis of ideas and institutions.

-5. To experience and appreciate the diversity of cultures present in the United States and the world, and to relate knowledgeably and sensitively to persons of diverse cultural perspectives.
+- 1. To promote attitudes and values reflective of the Christian tradition: acceptance, mutual respect, justice, compassion and service to others. - 2.
+To promote and model appreciation of our natural environment and stewardship of its limited resources. - 3.
+To foster examination and understanding of the Christian heritage and its implications for faith and learning. - 4.
+To provide leadership and support for reform through dialogue with the broader communities of society; sustaining values while encouraging critical analysis of ideas and institutions. - 5.
+To experience and appreciate the diversity of cultures present in the United States and the world and to relate knowledgeably and sensitively to persons of diverse cultural perspectives.